sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 ::

-    void __stdcall SetCacheHints(int cachehints, int frame_range) = 0 ;
+    int __stdcall SetCacheHints(int cachehints, int frame_range) = 0 ;
     // We do not pass cache requests upwards, only to the next filter.

-    // int __stdcall SetCacheHints(int cachehints, int frame_range) = 0 ;
-    // We do not pass cache requests upwards, only to the next filter.

 Avisynth+: frame cacheing was completely rewritten compared to Avisynth 5 or 6.
-Specifying cache ranges are not relevant.
+Specifying cache ranges are no longer relevant.

-Avisynth classic up to v6:
+Historical part, up to Avisynth 2.6:

-SetCacheHints should be used in filters that request multiple frames from any single PClip source per input GetFrame call. frame_range is maximal 21.
+SetCacheHints could be used in filters that request multiple frames from any single PClip source per input GetFrame call. frame_range is maximal 21.